MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 #### Math operators

-Fraud Protection supports all.NET’s standard [Math methods](https://docs.microsoft.com/dotnet/api/system.math?view=netframework-4.8) as well as all [C# arithmetic operators](https://docs.microsoft.com/dotnet/csharp/language-reference/operators/arithmetic-operators).
+Fraud Protection supports all.NET’s standard [Math methods](https://docs.microsoft.com/dotnet/api/system.math?view=netframework-4.8) and all [C# arithmetic operators](https://docs.microsoft.com/dotnet/csharp/language-reference/operators/arithmetic-operators).
 This table includes some examples of methods which may be useful to you.

 | Syntax| Description     | Example|
 |-------|-----------------|--------|